Arrays Introduction

 1. Storing Lists of Data

-Arrays are ideal for storing ordered collections of data such as numbers, characters, or objects.
-Whether you're tracking student grades, storing temperature readings, or listing items in a shopping cart, arrays offer a clean and efficient way to organize the data.
+Arrays are used for storing ordered collections of data such as numbers, characters, or objects.
+Some of the examples are tracking student grades, storing temperature readings, or listing items in a shopping cart.

 2. Matrix Representations